manshadchangampalli/HTML-to-GOOGLE-SHEET-form-submission/README.md

 step 1

-  create a form and wrap it in  <form> tag
+  create a form and wrap it in  "<form>" tag

 step 2